shanky-ux/Applivo-Distributed-Opportunity-Application-Orchestration-System/README.md

 ## Overview

-D.A.O.I.S.A.O.S is a **distributed, AI-powered career automation platform** designed for single-user personal deployment.
+APPLIVO is a **distributed, AI-powered career automation platform** designed for single-user personal deployment.
 Once configured, it operates entirely in the background — continuously scraping job boards across multiple platforms, scoring each opportunity against your career profile through a dual-model LLM pipeline, generating ATS-optimised resumes and cover letters, submitting applications via a Playwright browser agent, and delivering real-time notifications through Telegram and email.

 The platform is built around three core principles: